 - Demonstrate how establishing or disestablishing paternity is in the best interests of a child

 If you face a complex and contentious paternity issue or seek legitimation, Crystal Wright Law is here to help.
-Contact our law office for a free case review with a Lawrenceville divorce attorney over your legal matters.
+Contact our law office for a case review with a Lawrenceville divorce attorney over your legal matters.